carlosjimenez88M/DataSciencePortfolio/README.md

 # Data Scicence Portfolio

-In this repository you can find a collection of selected data science projects (and products) that I developed hroughout my career.
+In this repository you can find a collection of selected data science projects (and products) that I developed throughout my career.

+## Projects

 ## Contents